parvathythilak/MIT-6.824/README.md

 Because the project runs on Windows environment, I send RPCs via "TCP" rather than UNIX-domain sockets.
 So we should modify some code.
 On linux, we don't have to do the following.

-In `woker.go`, close the `net.Listener` when the worker is shuted down:
+In `woker.go`, close the `net.Listener` when the worker is shut down:

 ```go
 func (wk *Worker) Shutdown(args *ShutdownArgs, res *ShutdownReply) error {